microsoft/vscode-docs/docs/python/environments.md

 ### Select and activate an environment

-As [mentioned earlier](#where-the-extension-looks-for-environments), the Python extension tries to find and then select what it deems the best environment for the workspace.
+The Python extension tries to find and then select what it deems the best environment for the workspace.
 If you would prefer to select a specific environment, use the **Python: Select Interpreter** command from the **Command Palette** (`kb(workbench.action.showCommands)`).

 ![Python: Select Interpreter command](images/environments/select-interpreters-command.png)